-By asking these and similar questions in your 1 on 1s, you’ll learn how to unlock your remote team members’ best at a time where they’re likely more comfortable being candid due to the private nature of the meeting.
-You can check out this post for more scenario-specific suggestions on what to ask in your remote one on ones.
+By asking these and similar questions in your 1 on 1s, you'll learn how to unlock your remote team members' best at a time where they're likely more comfortable being candid due to the private nature of the meeting.
+You can check out our remote work questions for more scenario-specific suggestions on what to ask in your remote one on ones.

 4. Asynchronous communication is one of the biggest challenges of managing a remote team